zukunft/zukunft.com/docs/code_functions_all.md

 \-- internal functions
     \-- get_ref_id
         \-- expression - returns the next positive reference (word, verb or formula) id
-    \-- element_lst_all
-        \-- expression - Create a list of all formula elements
 \-- to review
     \-- phr_verb_lst
         \-- expression - similar to phr_lst, but